suny-downstate-medical-center/L5PYR_Resonance/README.md

 python -i init.py
 ```

-# Code Structure
+# Code
+## init.py
+Example simulation of chirp current stimulation of the apical trunk and computation
+of transfer impedance between stimulated dendrite and the soma.
+The chirp stimulus
+provides sinusoidal current stimultion with instantaneous frequency linearly
+increasing from 0.5-10Hz in 10s.
+Transfer impedance is computed from the resulting
+somatic membrane potential waveforms.

+## getCells.py
-*getCells.py* contains functions for loading stand-alone versions of
+Contains functions for loading stand-alone versions of
 pyramidal-tract type neurons used in the manuscript.
 There are also functions for automatically downloading and instantiating models
 from the [Allen Brain Atlas](https://portal.brain-map.org/).

+## chirpUtils.py
-*chirpUtils.py* contains functions for simulating chirp current stimulation and
+Contains functions for simulating chirp current stimulation and
 computing neuronal impedance.

+## ./models/
-'./models/' contains folders with each of the cell models studied in the
+Contains folders with each of the cell models studied in the
 manuscript.
 Each of those folders contains .mod files that must be compiled prior
 to runtime.

+## ./simcode/
-'./simcode/' contains scripts used to run the batch simulations and analyses used in the study.
+Contains scripts used to run the batch simulations and analyses used in the study.
+Many of these are machine specific and weren't intended for general use.